canada-ca/canada-ca.github.io/_posts/2017-08-09-evidence-based-template-designs.markdown

 ## Improved outcomes for Canadians starting a business
 >100% of participants in a series of two additional usability studies could identify essential legal steps to start a business, with the new simplified steps template page in place.

 We were excited when we saw how comfortable the first few participants were with the page.
-They didn't have to spend time reading links and descriptions, instead scanning the page to see which numbered link was where they were in the process.

-They also didn't feel the need to start from step 1, jumping right to the task that was right for them.
-The steps gave them confidence that they wouldn't miss something crucial, and they could come back to the Steps page after completing each step.
+They didn't have to spend time reading links and descriptions, instead scanning the page to see which numbered link was where they were in the process.The steps gave them confidence that they wouldn't miss something crucial, and they could come back to the Steps page after completing each step.

 A few months after the Starting a business steps page launched, the web analytics (traffic) data showed these improvements:
 - 57% fewer searches for the main steps to register a business (ex: 'nuans', 'registering a business' 'incorporation')